ZAMBIA BIRDING TOUR: DETAILED ITINERARY

 Passerines include Rufous-naped Lark, Red-breasted Swallow, Wood and Plain-backed Pipits, White-breasted Cuckooshrike, Black-crowned Tchagra, Kurrichane Thrush, Croaking, Short-winged and Zitting Cisticolas, Neddicky, Red-capped Crombec, Long-billed Crombec, Southern Black and Pale Flycatchers, Grey Tit-flycatcher, Chinspot Batis, Miombo Tit, Grey Penduline Tit, Greater Blue-eared, Miombo Blue-eared and Violet-backed Starlings, Amethyst and White-bellied Sunbirds, Yellow-throated Petronia, Spectacled and Red-headed Weavers, Southern Red and Yellow Bishops, Yellow-mantled Widowbird, Common and Orange-breasted Waxbills, Bronze Mannikin, Cuckoo-finch (previously known as Parasitic Weaver), Yellow-fronted Canary and Cabanis’s Bunting.

-Zambia: Day 11 After some final birding in the Upper Zambezi region we will travel eastwards to Siavonga, on the shores of Lake Kariba (a dammed section of the Zambezi that straddles the borders of Zambia and Zimbabwe, forming the world’s largest man-made lake), for a two nights stay.
+Zambia: Day 11 After some final birding at Nkanga, we will travel eastwards to Siavonga, on the shores of Lake Kariba (a dammed section of the Zambezi that straddles the borders of Zambia and Zimbabwe, forming the world’s largest man-made lake), for a three nights stay.

-Zambia: Day 12 During the first hours of daylight we will seek out one of the most attractive and sought-after of all African birds, the glorious African Pitta.
+Zambia: Days 12-13 During the first hours of daylight, we will seek one of the most attractive and most sought-after of all African birds, the glorious African Pitta.
 We will have to leave our lodge while it is still dark in order to arrive at the favoured area of dense thickets that hide this jewel of a bird so easily from sight.
-Our ears will be strained to catch the sound of the African Pitta’s frog-like display call and with persistence we have a very high chance of being able to track this fabulous bird down and watch as it leaps up from its perch with each and every note it utters.
-This part of Zambia is one of the most accessible places to see African Pitta, but even so, we may have to keep trying for some time.
+Our ears will be strained to catch the sound of the African Pitta’s frog-like display call, and with much persistence, we have a very high chance of being able to track this fabulous bird down and watch as it leaps up from its perch with each and every note it utters.
+This part of Zambia is one of the most accessible places to see African Pitta, but even so, we may have to keep trying for some time!

 Other species that occur in the area include Wooly-necked Stork, the shy Crested Guineafowl, Levaillant’s, African Emerald and Barred Long-tailed Cuckoos, Horus Swift, African Broadbill, Lesser Striped Swallow, Sombre Greenbul, Eastern Nicator, Marsh, Olive-tree and Garden Warblers, Common Whitethroat, Thrush Nightingale, Red-capped Robin-Chat, Purple-banded Sunbird, Eurasian Golden Oriole, Southern Grey-headed Sparrow, Southern Masked Weaver, Red-billed Quelea, African Firefinch and Red-throated Twinspot.
 With luck, we will encounter the attractive Three-banded Courser.